Security Forces Command

 Turkish Cypriot soldiers of the Security Forces Command perform during the 2007 Republic Day parade.

-The Security Forces Command (Güvenlik Kuvvetleri Komutanlığı, GKK) is the military and security force of the unrecognized Turkish Republic of Northern Cyprus.
+The Security Forces Command (Güvenlik Kuvvetleri Komutanlığı, GKK) is the military and security force of the Turkish Republic of Northern Cyprus (TRNC), a de facto state recognized only by Turkey.

 It is a 15,000 strong force primarily made up of conscripted Turkish Cypriot males between the ages of 18 and 40.
 It is a combined arms force, with land, air and naval arms, plus police and fire elements.

 This force is supplemented by the 17,500–30,000 strong Turkish military forces in Northern Cyprus stationed on the island.

 History

 The Republic of Cyprus' constitution provided for a bi-communal army (i.e. Greek Cypriot and Turkish Cypriot) on a 60/40 per cent basis.
 The Cyprus army composed by both main Cypriot ethnic groups was created in 1960 yet was dismantled in the scope of the interethnic conflict 1963-4.
 Since then, both communities have maintained their independent armed forces.
 Even before independence, the Turkish Cypriot community (and similarly the Greek Cypriot community) maintained its own paramilitary force (the Türk Mukavemet Teşkilatı or TMT), trained and equipped by the Turkish Army (ibid).
 In 1967 this force was renamed the Mücahit ("Mujahideen"), and in 1975 the Mücahit was renamed the Turkish Cypriot Security Force.
 In 1974, Turkey led an invasion of Cyprus with the aim of protecting the Turkish minority population after a Greek-inspired coup brought a threat of union of the island with Greece.
 Since then there have been no major fighting in Cyprus and the island continues to be divided.